bni/vkQuake/readme.md

+# About this fork of vkQuake
+Focus areas:
+* macOS app bundle.
+Makes vkQuake easy to use on a Mac.
+* Config file to set up Quake with "modern" settings such as +mouselook, WASD, 144Hz, etc
+* Minimal changes relative to upstream to be easily kept in sync.

 # 🌋 vkQuake
 vkQuake is a port of id Software's [Quake](https://en.wikipedia.org/wiki/Quake_(video_game)) using Vulkan instead of OpenGL for rendering.
 It is based on the popular [QuakeSpasm](http://quakespasm.sourceforge.net/) and [QuakeSpasm-Spiked](https://triptohell.info/moodles/qss/) ports and runs all mods compatible with QuakeSpasm like [Arcane Dimensions](http://www.simonoc.com/pages/design/sp/ad.htm).